Let's describe one of the possible solutions.

 The interval in our case is night.

-So far it turned out like this:
+So far it looks like this:

 Now create a pricing component to calculate the hourly cost.